Why 510 Thread Batteries Remain the Standard

 - Found on premium devices

-For most users, a simple digital display showing voltage and battery percentage provides the best balance of information and battery efficiency.
-Animated displays are impressive but add cost and drain battery faster.
+For most users, a simple digital display showing voltage and battery percentage is plenty.
+Animated displays look cool but cost more and drain battery faster.

 Activation Methods